-Growth in sales and the improvement in aggregate new business (NBP) margin to 5.2 per cent on a PVNBP basis and 40 per cent on an APE basis led the Group to achieve NBP growth of 17 per cent.
-This, together with significant growth from the fund management operations and the increase in profits from the in-force insurance business partially offset by a loss in Egg, led to an increase of 15 per cent over the first half of 2005 in total EEV basis operating profits.
+Growth in sales and the improvement in aggregate new business profit (NBP) margin to 5.2 per cent on a present value of new business premiums (PVNBP) basis and 40 per cent on an annual premium equivalent (APE) basis led the Group to achieve NBP growth of 17 per cent.
+This, together with significant growth from the fund management operations and the increase in profits from the in-force insurance business partially offset by a loss in Egg, led to an increase of 15 per cent over the first half of 2005 in total European Embedded Value (EEV) basis operating profits.

-On an international financial reporting standards basis (IFRS), operating profits were down 7 per cent on the same period last year.
+On an International Financial Reporting Standards (IFRS) basis, operating profits were down seven per cent on the same period last year.
 Last year's result included one-off profits in Asia of £34 million.
 The loss in Egg is offset by significant growth in the US and the asset management businesses.

 Basic earnings per share based on total EEV basis for the half year after minority interests were 43.8 pence for the half year of 2006, compared with a figure of 20.7 pence for the prior year.
-Basic earnings per share, based on total IFRS profit for the half year after minority interests, were 18.7 pence, up 6 pence from 2005 half year figure of 12.7 pence.
+Basic earnings per share, based on total IFRS profit for the half year after minority interests, were 18.7 pence, up six pence from 2005 half year figure of 12.7 pence.

-Impact of Currency Movements
+Impact of currency movements